-- Social worker reading the mail to resident who begins to cough. - Receptionist signing a resident out for leave who suddenly coughs. - Admissions coordinator conducting initial interview with resident who can't control a cough.
+- Social worker reading the mail to resident who begins to cough. - Receptionist signing a resident out for leave when the resident suddenly coughs. - Admissions coordinator conducting initial interview with resident who can't control a cough.

-Answer to above scenarios: Encourage the resident to cover the cough with elbow if tissue is not readily available.
+Answer to above scenarios: Encourage the resident to cover the cough with an elbow if a tissue is not readily available.
 Encourage hand hygiene.
-Provide tissue, and explain the importance of covering the cough.
+Provide a tissue and explain the importance of covering the cough.

 Remind team members that education related to cough etiquette should be provided with respect and in consideration of the resident's ability to understand what is being taught.
 For residents who have cognitive disability, assist them with hand hygiene after an observed cough.
-Provide tissue and frequently remind residents to cover their cough or sneeze.
+Provide a tissue and frequently remind residents to cover their cough or sneeze.